saziosu/book-swap/README.md

 Remote Book Swap|As a User, I can create a book post so that I can other users can decide if they would like to swap|must have
-Remote Book Swap|As a User, I can view other book posts so that I can decide which book I would like to swap with|must have Remote Book Swap|As a User, I can edit my book post so that I can update my information|must have Remote Book Swap|As a User, I can edelete my book post so that I can manage my posts|must have Account Management|As a User, I can create an account so that I can access features for authenticated users|must have Account Management|As a User, I can reset my password so that I can access my account if I forget my password|could have Account Management|As a User, I can update my contact details so that I can allow users to contact me for a swap|could have
+Remote Book Swap|As a User, I can view other book posts so that I can decide which book I would like to swap with|must have Remote Book Swap|As a User, I can edit my book post so that I can update my information|must have Remote Book Swap|As a User, I can delete my book post so that I can manage my posts|must have Account Management|As a User, I can create an account so that I can access features for authenticated users|must have Account Management|As a User, I can reset my password so that I can access my account if I forget my password|could have Account Management|As a User, I can update my contact details so that I can allow users to contact me for a swap|could have